What is Six Sigma project management?

 They are experts in the methodology, resources, and practices of Six Sigma.

-Six Sigma Champions translate the company’s mission, vision, and values into a Six Sigma deployment strategy that supports the company’s goals.
+Six Sigma Champions are business leaders who translate the company’s mission, vision, and values into a Six Sigma deployment strategy that supports the company’s goals.

 • Guide the team,